 CLEAR AND EASY LEGAL PROCESS

 In addition to a clean legal process to facilitate the surrogacy, we found the process to take the newborn out of Ukraine and The Republic of Georgia equally straightforward.
 Depending on what country the intended parents are from, it is generally a two-to-six-week process to get the paperwork necessary to take the baby back to a home country.
 For U.S. citizens, the average wait time is about two and a half weeks.

-Our attorney in Ukraine will make all the arrangements and take care of all the paperwork necessary for you to take your baby back to the States.
+Our attorneys in Georgia and Ukraine will make all the arrangements and take care of all the paperwork necessary for you to take your baby back to the US.
 This will include obtaining a passport, arranging a DNA test, and supplying other documents required by the U.S. government.